judsonlmoore/judsonlmoore.com/_posts/travel/destinations/brazil/2016-09-17-iguazu-falls-largest-waterfall-system.markdown

   - parana
   - foz do iguacu
 destination:	Foz do Iguaçu
-excerpt:		In the Triple Frontier between Paraguay, Argentina, and Brazil, sits one of the grandest natural wonders in the world, the Iguazu Falls.
+description:		In the Triple Frontier between Paraguay, Argentina, and Brazil, sits one of the grandest natural wonders in the world, the Iguazu Falls.
 image:			/assets/images/2016/09/sunset-over-iguazu-falls.jpg
 ---